+Fire, smoke and burglar alarms Visually inspected.
 No tests whatsoever were carried out to the system or appliances.
 All Scottish homes require a smoke alarm to be installed in the room most frequently used for living purposes and in every circulation space on each floor.
 A heat alarm also needs to be installed in each kitchen.
 The alarms need to be ceiling mounted and interlinked.
-Where there is a carbonfuelled appliance such as a boiler, open fire or wood burner, a carbon monoxide detector is also required.
+Where there is a carbon- fuelled appliance such as a boiler, open fire or wood burner, a carbon monoxide detector is also required.
 We have not assessed or tested any existing equipment and it is the purchasers responsibility to confirm that the property will comply with these standards following a change of ownership.
 In the interests of security no comment is made in relation to the presence or otherwise of a burglar alarm.

-Any additional limits to inspection

-The inspection of the property was restricted by fitted floor coverings in all rooms, together with items of furniture.
-Those parts of the property concealed behind fitted units and sanitary fittings etc were not viewed.
+Any additional limits to inspection The property was unoccupied at the time of the survey, although the inspection was restricted by fitted floor coverings in all rooms.
 No access was gained into the sub floor areas.
-Only a limited and partial inspection of the roof voids was possible.
+Only a limited and partial inspection of the roof voids was possible, and the lofts were not physically accessed.
 The external parts of the building were viewed from ground level only.
 With properties of this type and age various parts of the structure, such as joists and lintels, are in direct contact with the main external walls, but are hidden from view behind wall linings etc and cannot be seen.
 Those areas which were not inspected cannot be reported as being free from defect, and any comments regarding the condition of the property must be read in this context.
 An inspection for Japanese Knotweed was not carried out.
 This is a plant which is subject to control regulation, is considered to be invasive and one which can render a property unsuitable for some mortgage lenders.
 It is therefore assumed that there is no Japanese Knotweed within the boundaries of the property or its neighbouring property.
 Identification of Japanese Knotweed is best undertaken by a specialist contractor.